Introduction to Vibrational Spectroscopy

 There are two types of fundamental vibrations for a molecule.

 - Stretching vibration

 Stretching vibration requires more energy than bending vibration

 1) Stretching vibration: –

-In these vibrations the distance between the two atoms increase or decreases, but atoms remains in same bond axis.
-It is of two types.
+In these vibrations, the distance between the two atoms increases or decreases, but the atoms remain in the same bond axis.
+It is of two types

 b.
 Unsymmetrical Stretching: –

-In this stretching Vibration, one atom approaches the central atom while the other departs of it.
+In this stretching Vibration, one atom approaches the central atom while the other departs from it.

 2) Bending Vibration: –

 In the Scissoring type two atoms move in opposite directions.